What is ‘Fixed Wireless Broadband’ and how does it work?

 - Avoid Exposure to Delays on NBN

 As already discussed, a growing number of Australians are disappointed with the NBN (National Broadband Network).
 Many Australians are not enjoying the proposed benefits of the NBN and are having issues with speed due to congestion.
 Some report that their internet speeds were comparable or even faster at times on ADSL.

 But the benefits of mobile are not simply in the value, however.
 As every Australian knows, the NBN has experienced its fair share of problems in recent times.
 Customer complaints rose by nearly 160% in the year ending June 30, 2017, from the previous year.

 NBN Complaints are growing at an alarming rate.
 Source.

-Because the 5G network has not effectively rolled out, it remains to be seen how the network will perform.
-While assurances from the Telcos are encouraging, until 5G is here for us to use in our daily lives, it is unclear how successful it will be.
+Yes, 5G is already available in Australia, but only in select areas.
+Because the 5G network has not fully rolled out, it remains to be seen how the network will perform in every part of the country.
+While assurances from the Telcos are encouraging, as well as current experiences where it’s available, until 5G is fully available to everyone to use in our daily lives, we can’t really say how successful it will be.

-- 5G Coverage May be an Issue Initially
+- 5G Coverage is an Issue For Now

 A key advantage that 3G had was that cell towers could cover large areas with relatively few cells.
 The reason for this is the network didn’t require much bandwidth.
 As technology progressed to 4G and now 5G, cells are producing more bandwidth, meaning coverage radius is reduced.
 Customers on 4G may notice at times that their coverage is lost and will revert back to 3G.
 This tendency will continue as the 5G network rolls out, whereby even more cells are required.
-5G consumers should expect coverage to be limited at least in the short-term.
+5G consumers already experience limited coverage right now, given its early stages of the roll out.

 - Why is Home Wireless Broadband Important to Phone Companies?